Jim-Fan/prolog-fun/docs/README.md

 C15 = 'U',
 word(Word1),
 string_chars(Word1, [C23, C5, C5, C1, C15, C12, C6]),
 format('Word1 = ~w', [Word1]),
 nl,
 fail.
 ~~~~

-As this is a demonstration, I am not detailing logic of above code.
+As this is a demonstration, I am not detailing logic of above code line-by-line.
 There will (hopefully) be more explanations in later articles.

 Look at answers to `Word1` under the line "Query output":